openeuler-mirror/secGear/README.en.md

 	endif()

-In the case of iTrustee, generate the configuration file manifest.tx, which details of the configuration file will be explained later, specify some compilation options related to itrustee, set the search paths of the header file and the link file, and compile the enclave binary.
+In the case of iTrustee, generate the configuration file manifest.txt, which details of the configuration file will be explained later, specify some compilation options related to itrustee, set the search paths of the header file and the link file, and compile the enclave binary.